 Chapter 1: Introduction

-The course “3D modelling and reconstruction in Archaeology” is a theoretical and practical course at the master-level of your academic studies in Archaeoinformatics, Digital and Computational Archaeology, Archaeology or Digital Humanities.
-It will basically teach you three things:
+The 3D Modelling and Reconstruction in Archaeology course is a theoretical and practical course at the Masters level of your academic studies in Archaeoinformatics, Digital and Computational Archaeology, Archaeology or Digital Humanities.
+It will teach you three main things:

 • The theoretical approach to scientific archaeological reconstruction